 The quality of Restaurant 700’s kitchen product is as it should be and, like the impeccable service, anything less would be disappointing.
 Attention to detail is king.

-Until it comes to the paper sachets of sugar served with coffee and hot beverages; if the accompanying individual house biscuit can be wrapped in its own bespoke packaging, surely a solution can be found for the paper sugar sachets that accompany it.
-But that’s an observation, not a complaint!
+Until it comes to the paper sachets of sugar served with coffee and hot beverages; if the accompanying individual house biscuit can be wrapped in its own bespoke packaging, surely a solution can be found for the paper sugar sachets.
+They are hardly aspirational, just ordinary.

-Not yet the bottomless prosecco brunch that Carrie Bradshaw and pals might be having in lower Manhattan or currently on trend in London’s Soho and Shoreditch eateries, but it’s certainly a brunch we will be going back for.
+Not yet the bottomless prosecco brunch that Carrie Bradshaw and pals might be having in lower Manhattan or currently on trend in London’s Soho and Shoreditch eateries, but it’s certainly a brunch to enjoy when a special occasion arises (and your bank balance allows).